barchart/alerting-service-public/docs/content/sdk/lib.md

 ## AlertManager :id=alertmanager
-> The <strong>central component of the SDK</strong>.
-It is responsible for connecting to Barchart's
+> The <strong>central component of the SDK</strong>, responsible for connecting to Barchart's Alerting
-> Alerting Service, querying existing alerts, creating new alerts, and monitoring the status
+> Service, creating new alerts, querying existing alerts, and monitoring the status of
-> of existing alerts.
+> existing alerts.

 **Kind**: global class
 **Extends**: <code>Disposable</code>